wemake-services/meta/_rsdp/how-to-always-be-on-time.md

 tardiness.

 There are also situations when you rely on some specific date such as:
-- holidays
+- holidays, events, and conferences
-- events and conferences
+- already made promises and announcements
 - deadlines defined by other people or government

 That's obvious, that these deadlines must be met.